Kogi Poly Expels 168 Students for Poor Academic Performances

 Ibrahim Oyewale in Lokoja

-Worried by the poor academic records of some of its students, the Academic Board of Kogi State Polytechnic, Lokoja, has approved the withdrawal of a total of 168 students, exonerated three students accused of examination misconduct and expelled four for theft and other offences.
+Worried by the woeful academic record of some students, the Academic Board of Kogi State Polytechnic, Lokoja, has approved the withdrawal of 168 students for poor academic performances, exonerated three, expelled four for theft and other offences.

-This was approved at the Academic Board’s meeting held on Thursday 28th July, 2022 at the institution.
+This was approved at the Academic Board’s meeting held on July 28, 2022, at the same venue.

-In a statement signed by the Head, Public Relations and Protocol Unit, Kogi State Polytechnic, Uredo Omale, a copy of which was made available to newsmen in Lokoja, yesterday, the institution explained that the decision was part of the management resolved to maintain high academic standard of in comity of the Polytechnics in the country.
+In a statement signed by Head, Public Relations and Protocol Unit, Kogi State Polytechnic, Uredo Omale, a copy of which was made available to journalists in Lokoja yesterday, this decision was part of the management resolve to maintain high academic standard among other polytechnics in the country.

 The Academic Board also considered the report of the Central Examination Misconduct Committee and approved the exoneration of three students accused of examination misconduct.

-“This was part of the far-reaching decisions at the 8th Emergency Board meeting held on Thursday, 14th July, 2022 at the Hall ‘A’ of the main campus.
+According to the board, “This was part of the far-reaching decisions at the eighth emergency board meeting held July 14, 2022 at the Hall ‘A’ of the main campus.

+In a related development, the board also approved the withdrawal of 168 students from the polytechnic over poor academic performance in the first semester of 2021/2022 academic session.

-The Chairman of the Academic Board and Rector of the Polytechnic, Dr. Salisu Ogbo Usman, admonished students to be law-abiding as they resume for the second semester of 2021/2022 Academic Session, promising that no stone would be left unturned in ensuring absolute compliance with the law and order in and around the campuses of the Polytechnic.
+The Chairman of the Academic Board and Rector of the Polytechnic, Dr. Salisu Ogbo Usman, has admonished students to be law-abiding as they resume for the second semester of 2021/2022 academic session, promising that no stone would be left unturned in ensuring absolute compliance with the law and order on the campuses of the polytechnic.

-Usman, however, commended members of the Board for their support, the reassuring that academic excellence would be sustained in the Institution.
+Usman, however, commended members of the board for their support, reassuring them that academic excellence would be sustained in the institution.